wizardofosmium/porolog/README.md

 * solving goals

 It is entirely possible to create a Ruby program that is effectively just a Prolog program.
+The main purpose of Porolog though is to add declarative logic programming to Ruby and allow hybrid programming, in the same way that Ruby allows hybrid programming in the functional programming paradigm.

+This then Ruby programs to be written spanning all the major programming paradigms:
+- Imperative
+- Functional
+- Object Oriented
+- Declarative Logic

 ### Basic Usage